younhenry/L-fabarum-parasitism-2021/README.md

 This repo contains data and code needed to perform the analyses and figures in our manuscript:

-"Not defined yet" (by Youn Henry, Jesper Wallisch, Sandro Ginesi, Maxime Dahirel & Christoph Vorburger)
+"Not defined yet" (by Youn Henry, Jesper Wallisch, Paula Rodriguez, Sandro Ginesi, Maxime Dahirel & Christoph Vorburger)

 data in .txt format are in the data folder, R script in Rmd format (including detailed information about the analysis) in the R folder.